 APPLICATION AND ADMISSION REQUIREMENTS: The seminar is open to undergraduate and graduate students who meet the NIU general admission requirements, and who are interested in global business.
 Currently enrolled students must meet NIU Graduate School and College of Business GPA requirements.
+Students must be in good academic standing at the time of application.
 Students who are on academic probation are not eligible to participate.
 Applicants must participate in the entire seminar and satisfy NIU undergraduate or graduate admission and course requirements.
 Except in cases of extreme emergency, students may not arrive after or depart before the dates indicated for the seminar.